econsystems/opencv/README.md

 ## Videoio Module

-* This Videoio Module can be supported for both Opencv version 3.3.1 and 3.4.1 with both Linux and Windows OS.
+* This Videoio Module can be supported for  Opencv version 4.5.5 with both Linux and Windows OS.

 ### APIs Introduced